mitre/cti/USAGE.md

 ## Working with deprecated and revoked objects
 Objects that are deemed no longer beneficial to track as part of the knowledge base are marked as deprecated, and objects which are replaced by a different object are revoked.
 In both cases, the old object is marked with a field (either `x_mitre_deprecated` or `revoked`) noting their status.
 In the case of revoked objects, a relationship of type `revoked-by` is also created targeting the replacing object.

+Unlike other objects in the dataset, relationships cannot be revoked or deprecated.
+Relationships are considered deprecated/revoked if one of the objects it is attached to is revoked or deprecated.

 ### Removing revoked and deprecated objects
 Revoked and deprecated objects are kept in the knowledge base so that workflows relying on those objects are not